GoogleCloudPlatform/webapp2/docs/guide/exceptions.rst

 errors, since it serves as a last attempt to handle all uncaught exceptions, including non-registered URI paths or unexpected application behavior.

-We catch exceptions in the WSGI App using error handlers registered in :attr:`webapp2.WSGIApplication.error_handlers`.
+We catch exceptions in the WSGI app using error handlers registered in :attr:`webapp2.WSGIApplication.error_handlers`.
 This is a dictionary that maps HTTP status codes to callables that will handle the corresponding error code.
 If the exception is not an ``HTTPException``, the status code 500 is